 Poster Printing Policy

-Acceptable file formats include PDF, PowerPoint, JPG, or Photoshop.
-PowerPoint is a good authoring environment for posters; when setting up your poster, make it half of the actual print size; ie , for a 42" x 56" printed poster, set up as 21" x 28"
+Acceptable file formats include PDF, PowerPoint,.
+PowerPoint is a good authoring environment for posters; when setting up your poster, make it half of the actual print size; ie , for a 42" x 56" printed poster, set up as 21" x 28".

 Use high-resolution photos at all times.
 300 dpi is usually preferable, but a good quality photo at a smaller resolution will work.
 When scaling your photos always make sure you hold down the "shift" key and only use the corner toggles in the photo frame.
 Doing otherwise will distort the photo.
 If possible, images should be at least 5" x 7".

 When inserting graphs and charts from Excel, Word, or other programs, use "Paste Special" and choose the "Enhanced Metafile" option for best results.

 Double-space all text, using left alignment; text with even left sides and ragged right sides is easiest to read.
 The text should be large enough to be read easily from at least six feet away.

 For section headings (e.g., Introduction), use a bold font size of about 18 pt - 21 pt (keep in mind the final printed poster will be 200% larger, so this will be 36 pt - 42 pt).
 For supporting text (e.g., text within each section & figure captions), use font sizes of about 12 pt - 14 pt (also keep in mind this will be 24 pt -28 pt on the final printed poster).
 In general, use font sizes proportional to importance:

 Smallest font size - Details and captions

 Keep in mind that san serif fonts (having characters without curliques or other embellishments) are easiest to read.
 Finally, be consistent.
 Choose one font and then use it throughout the poster.
 Do not underline type - add emphasis by using boldface, italics or color.